monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

  * The coagulant flow rate is [0.00084451 0.00168902 0.00337805 0.0067561  0.0135122 ] mL/s
  * The pump rpm for the different flow rates are [0.34042406 0.68084811 1.36169622 2.72339245 5.4467849 ] revolutions_per_minute

-Set up a timed cycle of two states (run and reset)
+Set up a timed cycle of two states (run and warmup)
 --------------------------------------------------

 We will use the rule editor to set up the :ref:`ProCoDA logic <heading_ProCoDA_Logic>` for the experiment.